 “Nonconformance” means the failure to use the methods or emission factors specified in this article to calculate emissions, or the failure to meet any other requirements of the regulation.

-“Non-exempt biomass-derived CO₂” means CO₂ emissions resulting from the combustion of fuel not listed under section 95852.2(a) of the cap-and-trade regulation, or that does not meet the requirements of section 95131(i) of this article.
+“Non-exempt biomass-derived CO₂” means CO₂ emissions resulting from the combustion of fuel not listed under section 95852.2(a) of the Cap-and-Invest Regulation, or that does not meet the requirements of section 95131(i) of this article.

-“Non-exempt biomass-derived fuel” means fuel not listed under section 95852.2(a) of the cap-and-trade regulation, or that does not meet the requirements of section 95131(i) of this article.
+“Non-exempt biomass-derived fuel” means fuel not listed under section 95852.2(a) of the Cap-and-Invest Regulation, or that does not meet the requirements of section 95131(i) of this article.

 “Non-fuel based renewable electricity generating unit” means a unit that generates electricity not from fuel sources, but from renewable energy sources, such as solar, wind, or hydropower.
 For the purpose of this article, a non-fuel based renewable electricity generating unit does not include other types of generation explicitly listed in section 95112(a)-(f).

-"Non-submitted/non-verified emissions data report" means an emissions data report that is not submitted to ARB by the applicable reporting deadline, or for which a verification statement has not been issued by the applicable verification deadline.
+"Non-submitted/non-verified emissions data report" means an emissions data report that is not submitted to CARB by the applicable reporting deadline, or for which a verification statement has not been issued by the applicable verification deadline.

 “North American Industry Classification System (NAICS) code(s)” means the six-digit code(s) that represent the product(s)/activity(s)/service(s) at a facility or supplier as defined in North American Industrial Classification System Manual 2007, available from the U.S. Department of Commerce, National Technical Information Service.